 NWSFRA sells a Referee’s Kit to all new referees as part of their onboarding process and is purchased directly from the NWSFRA at the successful completion of the course.

-If you’re starting out as a referee in 2026, email to check whether the club has a spare referee kit available.
+If you’re starting out as a referee in 2026, email to check whether the club has a spare referee kit available (EDIT: We have one “small” kit available for a 13-14 year old).
 These kits have been used by former referees but are still in excellent condition and may save you the cost of buying a new one.

 The equipment list includes: